Solar-Punk-Ltd/chat-poc/README.md

 ## direct feed chat based on graffiti feed

-Don't need to manually set up batchID, the script will look for it
+Don't need to manually set up batchID, the script will look for it Works with bee 1.16.1 dev version at the moment

 ### enter directory
 ```cmd